NYU-RTS/rts-docs-dev/docs/hpc/03_storage/09_transferring_cloud_storage_data_with_rclone.md

 Enter name for new remote.
 name> nyu_google_drive
 ```
-Please enter `nyu_oogle_drive` or something similar to name the new remote
+Please enter `nyu_google_drive` or something similar to name the new remote

 ```sh
 Option Storage.